boazbk/tcs/lec_00_1_math_background.md

 * __Big-$O$ notation:__ $O,o,\Omega,\omega,\Theta$ notation for analyzing asymptotic growth of functions.

-* __Discrete probability:__ Later on in we will use _probability theory_, and specifically probability over _finite_ samples spaces such as tossing $n$ coins, including notions such as _random variables_, _expectation_, and _concentration_.
+* __Discrete probability:__ We will use _probability theory_, and specifically probability over _finite_ samples spaces such as tossing $n$ coins, including notions such as _random variables_, _expectation_, and _concentration_.
 We will only use probability theory in the second half of this text, and will review it beforehand.
 However, probabilistic reasoning is a subtle (and extremely useful!) skill, and it's always good to start early in acquiring it.

 In the rest of this chapter we briefly review the above notions.